Regular school attendance is good for your child’s physical and mental health

 You are at risk of a penalty notice if you take leave during term time and the absence is not authorised.

-By law (Education Act 1996), all children of compulsory age (between 5 and 16) must attend full-time education.
+By law (Education Act 1996), all children of compulsory school age (between five and 16) must attend full-time education.
 You are responsible for making sure this happens.
 Parent/carers who fail to ensure regular attendance in school are committing an offence.
-This offence can lead to legal action from the Local Authority.

 We have a duty of care to monitor attendance in school.
 If your child is absent from school Hargate will….